apache/mxnet/docs/architecture/note_engine.md

 It's an example that we think is useful in most cases.

 Our goal is to create a dependency engine that is *generic* and *lightweight*.
-Ideally, we'd like the engine that easily plugs into existing deep learning code, and that can scale up to multiple machines with minor modifications.
+Ideally, we'd an engine that easily plugs into existing deep learning code and that can scale up to multiple machines with minor modifications.
 To do that, we need to focus only on dependency tracking, not on assumptions about what users can or can't do.